lefos987/generator-ghurt/angular/README.md

  - Converts templates to scripts
  - Combine and uglyfy scripts
- - Compile all SASS files
+ - Compile all SCSS files
  - Combine and minify styles
  - Run unit tests and build the reports